Sheryl Reimer-Kirkham, RN PhD (Project Lead)

 Visual Design

-Justin Chase, BBA Student, Trinity Western University
+Justin Chase, Web Product Specialist, Trinity Western University